-An example of the JSP generated from this template may be found in [18].
+Examples of Velocity templates and JSP pages generated from these templates may be found in [17].
 The parent element of this type is a complex type called rootElement.
 The JSP starts with retrieving the user input data, and checks whether this element has a parent or not.
 Based on the result of this check, the JSP nugget decides whether the memory object needs to be updated or the form is to be filled with the old data in memory.
 Finally, a selection box is printed out in HTML with enumerated values stored in an array of strings, values[].

 All variables defined in generated JSP nuggets are local.
-Since parent elements include sub elements' JSPs, initializations are performed within parents' scope.
-The following is an example generated JSP for a parent element.
-The last part of the JSP decides whether this element is the root element and the submission buttons need to appear.
+Since parent elements include sub elements' JSPs, initializations are performed within parents' scope Finally, the last part of the JSP decides whether this element is the root element and the submission buttons need to appear.

 In XML schema, all the elements defined as global elements can be referenced at any level within the schema hierarchy.
-To support referenced global elements, we have designed the JSPs for parent elements, such as the example above, so that they can be included by other complex typed elements.
-Here, the complex type 'rootElement', can repeat in any part of the schema as well as in its mapped HTML form.
+To support referenced global elements, we have designed the JSPs for parent elements so that they can be included by other complex typed elements.